Make way for the dead!

 Scared to death, the men crouched on their hayloft.
 No one dared to clear the blocked path and open the doors.

 There was a terrible noise.
 The entire roof of the stable, including the heavy roof tiles, was lifted, so that the horrified farmhands saw the sky above them for a while.
 But the heavy roof slowly lowered down, back on the stable walls.
-Now the master farmhand realised with horror that they would all be doomed if the doors were not opened quickly.
-Knowing that his own bravado and disobedience earlier was the cause behind the wild raging of the dead, he called down into the dark stable: "In the name of God, I will open it!"
+Now the master farmhand realized with horror that they would all be doomed if the doors were not opened quickly.
+Knowing that his own bravado and disobedience earlier was the cause behind the wild raging of the dead, he called down into the dark stable:

 “In Gottesnamen tu’ ich auf!”